2/20/2025

 Operator

-Our next question is from Sharon with William Blair.
+Our next question is from Sharon Zaxia with William Blair.
 Please proceed.

 speaker

-Hi, good morning and thanks for taking the question.
-You guys just mentioned a lot of uncertainties with the commodity environment and Katie I know you said you don't have any kind of can produce or imports in your business or would you just expect there to be potentially broader inflation of tariffs were impacted?
+Hi, good morning, and thanks for taking the question.
+You guys just mentioned a lot of uncertainties with the commodity environment.
+And Katie, I know you said you don't have any kind of tariff impact in your guide.
+Are you guys exposed to Canadian or Mexican produce or imports in your business?
+Or would you just expect there to be potentially broader inflation if tariffs were impacted?

 speaker